 Deloitte: "Our design calls for every team leader to check in with each team member once a week...These brief conversations allow leaders to set expectations for the upcoming week, review priorities, comment on recent work, and provide course correction, coaching, or important new information."

 GE: "Rather than a formal, once-a-year review, managers and their direct reports hold regular, informal "touchpoints” where they set or update priorities that are based on customer needs.
 Development is forward looking and ongoing; managers coach rather than critique; suggestions can come from anyone in an employee's network."

-When you build a real connection with your team member, give them timely coaching, share feedback both ways, and create a safe place for new ideas, employees become more engaged and feel heard at work.
-You can fix problems when they’re small and ensure your team is operating at a high level.
+When you build a real rapport with your team member, give them timely coaching, share feedback both ways, and create a safe place for new ideas, employees become more engaged and feel heard at work.
+You can fix problems when they're small and ensure your team is operating at a high level.

 If you're new to one on ones, you can get started with these helpful posts:

 - How to start with one on ones with your team